ElmoDFGD/ElmoRim/README.md

 ### MCM configuration
 Almost all of ElmoRim's MCM menus are pre-configured.
 This section outlines the few mandatory manual tweaks that are required.

+##### Skyrim Unbound
+ElmoRim uses [Skyrim Unbound](https://www.nexusmods.com/skyrimspecialedition/mods/27962) as the alternate start mod.
+* In order to start chargen hit *Enter* after loading in.
+If the player character seems to be frozen during RaceMenu, just swap race or gender and swap back, it should unfreeze them.
+This is an issue with DAR Cacheing.
+* Once finished with chargen, open up the *Skyrim Unbound* MCM menu and customize Standing Stone, whether or not the player is a vampire/werewolf, equipment, spells and starting location.
+  - It is possible to choose whether or not the player is the Dragonborn and, if they are not, whether or not they are able to use shouts.
+* Once finished, hit Enter again and choose *Continue*.

 ##### SunHelm
 Disable powers under *General>Enable/Disable powers*.
 Only Sunhelms Cold system is enabled as part of the ElmoRim Lite Survival setup.